FAQ

 Leicestershire & Rutland Blood Bikes is a charitable based organisation aiming to transport blood, plasma, platelets, samples, vaccines and other urgently required medical items for our hospitals – every night, and at weekends and bank holidays.
 Our team are all volunteers and the service we offer to our hospitals is free of charge to them.
 We are based on the successful blood bike model and are part of NABB; National Association of Blood Bikes.

-Do I use my own bike?
-What sort of motorcycles do you use?
+Do I use my own bike or car?
+What sort of vehicles do you use?

-As a Leicestershire and Rutland Blood Bike (LRBB) volunteer you won’t use your own bike.
-As a group we need to ensure riders have up to date and safe motorcycles and by using a group bike it is easier for us to ensure fully serviced and safe bikes presenting a “professional” image to the public.
+As a Leicestershire and Rutland Blood Bike (LRBB) volunteer you won’t use your own bike, or car.
+As a group we need to ensure riders and drivers have up to date and safe vehicles and by using our fleet, it is easier for us to ensure fully serviced and safe bikes, car and van, to present a “professional” image to the public.

-Our bikes have full high visibility markings in order to ensure they can be easily identified as ‘Blood Bikes’ and to help our riders be seen and stay safe.
+Our fleet has full high visibility markings in order to ensure they can be easily identified as ‘Blood Bikes’ and to help our riders and drivers to be seen and stay safe.

 We are extremely grateful for the support we have from the East Midlands Ambulance Service and Leicestershire Fire and Rescue Service for allowing us to locate our fleet in secure sites across the county.